 Based on the mechanism of action and findings in an animal study (see section 5.3), futibatinib can cause foetal harm when administered to a pregnant woman.
 Pregnant women should be advised of the potential risk to the foetus.
 An effective method of contraception should be used in women of childbearing potential and in men with women partners of childbearing potential during treatment with Lytgobi and for 1 week following completion of therapy, barrier methods should be applied as a second form of contraception to avoid pregnancy (see section 4.6).
 A pregnancy test should be performed before treatment initiation to exclude pregnancy.

-Combination with strong CYP3A/P-gp inhibitors
+Combination with strong CYP3A inhibitors

-Concomitant use of strong CYP3A/P-gp inhibitors should be avoided because it may increase futibatinib plasma concentration (see sections 4.2 and 4.5).
+Concomitant use of strong CYP3A inhibitors should be avoided because it may increase futibatinib plasma concentration (see sections 4.2 and 4.5).

-Combination with strong or moderate CYP3A/P-gp inducers
+Combination with strong or moderate CYP3A inducers

-Concomitant use of strong or moderate CYP3A/P-gp inducers should be avoided because it may decrease futibatinib plasma concentration (see sections 4.2 and 4.5).
+Concomitant use of strong or moderate CYP3A inducers should be avoided because it may decrease futibatinib plasma concentration (see sections 4.2 and 4.5).

 Lactose